Commercial Board Policy

 These can be used as a extra nodes of a network that you have built, with the purpose of showing the network functionality of one of your fabricated boards.
 Networking between just commercial boards is not acceptable.

 Single board computers: Raspberry Pi, Beaglebone etc

 These can be used as a substitute for your desktop/laptop computer.
 They are super cheap computers capable of running full operating systems, like Linux and Windows.
-You still need to design your own interface board for your projects.
+You still need to design your own embedded board for your projects.